2013 British Grand Prix: Background

 The round was the eighth of the 19 races in the 2013 FIA Formula One World Championship, and the 64th British Grand Prix as part of the series.
 It was held at the 18-turn 5.891 km Silverstone Circuit in Silverstone, Northamptonshire, England, on 30 June.
 Tyre supplier Pirelli brought the white-banded medium and the orange-banded hard compound dry tyres and the green-banded intermediate and dark blue-banded full wet tyres to the race.
 The drag reduction system (DRS) was expanded from one to two activation zones for 2013: one was on the Wellington Straight on the entry to Brooklands corner and the second was on the Hangar Straight linking Chapel and Stowe turns.
 For the race, several drains to improve circuit drainage and prevent water accumulation were installed, and the outside tyre wall at the exit to Chapel Curve was extended by 50 m.

-Before the race, Red Bull driver Sebastian Vettel led the World Drivers' Championship with 132 points, ahead of Ferrari's Fernando Alonso with 96 points and Lotus' Kimi Räikkönen with 88 points.
-Lewis Hamilton of the Mercedes team was fourth with 77 points and Vettel's teammate Mark Webber was fifth with 69 points.
-Red Bull led the World Constructors' Championship with 201 points; Ferrari and Mercedes were second and third respectively, with 145 and 134 points.
-Lotus were fourth with 114 points and Force India were fifth with 51 points.
+Before the race, Red Bull driver Sebastian Vettel led the World Drivers' Championship with 132 championship points, ahead of Ferrari's Fernando Alonso with 96 championship points and Lotus' Kimi Räikkönen with 88 championship points.
+Lewis Hamilton of the Mercedes team was fourth with 77 championship points and Vettel's teammate Mark Webber was fifth with 69 championship points.
+Red Bull led the World Constructors' Championship with 201 championship points; Ferrari and Mercedes were second and third respectively, with 145 and 134 championship points.
+Lotus were fourth with 114 championship points and Force India were fifth with 51 championship points.

 Vettel won the preceding from Alonso, but did not want to speculate on the outcome at Silverstone or the championship.
 "Fernando was a little bit unlucky here and there and we were able to beat him, so we were able to come back but this was ten races from where we are now so I think there are so many things that can happen at that stage of the championship."
-Alonso said Ferrari could not make more errors and lose extra points.
+Alonso said Ferrari could not make more errors and lose extra championship points.
 He was confident about his prospects at Silverstone because of Ferrari's recent competitiveness there saying, "We have an interesting weekend ahead of us, but we can approach it with confidence, knowing we have a good opportunity."
 Stirling Moss, the 1955 British Grand Prix winner for Mercedes, felt Hamilton could possibly win the race and Hamilton himself wanted to win at Silverstone for the second time.
 Hamilton said he was looking forward to learning how his car would perform and felt Mercedes would be competitive at Silverstone.
-His teammate Nico Rosberg commented his aim was to score points at the race.
+His teammate Nico Rosberg commented his aim was to score championship points at the race.